 What the program is

-The TR to PR pathway is a temporary public policy under Canada's 2026–2028 Immigration Levels Plan.
-It's designed to transition temporary workers who are already living and working in Canada — specifically in sectors facing labor shortages — into permanent residents.
+The TR to PR pathway — formally the In-Canada Workers Initiative as of May 4, 2026 — is a temporary public policy under Canada's 2026–2028 Immigration Levels Plan.
+It's designed to transition temporary workers who are already living and working in Canada — specifically in smaller communities and labour-shortage sectors — into permanent residents.

 Who it's for

-Based on what's been announced so far and the language in the Immigration Levels Plan, likely requirements include:
+Based on what's been confirmed and the language in the Immigration Levels Plan, the requirements look like this:

 - Valid work permit status in Canada at time of application

-- Work experience in a targeted sector — likely healthcare, agriculture, food processing, construction, or trades based on current labor shortages
+- Work experience in a targeted sector — likely healthcare, agriculture, food processing, construction, or skilled trades, based on current labour shortages

-- Language proficiency — a minimum CLB level (exact threshold TBD)
+- Language proficiency — a minimum CLB level (exact threshold to be announced)

-The program specifically targets workers who are already contributing to the Canadian economy.
+The program specifically targets workers who are already contributing to the Canadian economy in places that struggle to attract and retain people.
 If you're outside Canada, this pathway probably isn't for you — look at Express Entry or Provincial Nominee Programs instead.

 Why this matters